chameleon-hpc/chameleon-apps/tools/tool_load_prediction/README.md

 ## Dependencies
 At the current status, there're 2 dependencies:
 * Pytorch C++ (https://pytorch.org/cppdocs/installing.html)
-  * Don't need to install, just download and point to where is it at the compiling phase with the tool.
+  * Don't need to install, just download and point to where is it at when compiling the tool.
   * E.g., as the sample compile-script in build/
 * Mlpack C++ (https://www.mlpack.org/getstarted.html)
-  * Need to install with its dependencies (Armadillo, Boost, ensmallen)
+  * Need to install it with the dependencies (Armadillo, Boost, ensmallen)
   * Could follow here https://www.mlpack.org/doc/mlpack-3.4.2/doxygen/build.html

 ## Package organization